 Admitting there is a problem

 The hardest thing any couple can do is admit there is a problem.
 But sometimes that can be the best way to take positive steps forward.
-Admitting you have a problem doesn't necessarily mean you are heading for divorce and calling the Family Law Solicitors, although speaking to someone professional could help you see things more clearly.
+Admitting you have a problem doesn’t necessarily mean you are heading for divorce and calling the Family Law Solicitors, although speaking to someone professional could help you see things more clearly.
 Talking about the issues you have is the first step towards resolving them.
-Sometimes, however, the best advice is to go separate ways, but that doesn't mean that your bond as parents or as a couple has to break.
+Sometimes, however, the best advice is to go separate ways – and if so, Peters May – Specialist Divorce & Family lawyers in Mayfair, London could guide you through the process with minimal discomfort and maximum efficiency – but that doesn’t mean that your bond as parents or as a couple has to break.
 Your children are your priority and that keeps you'll together, even if you'll are apart.

 Communicating on a daily basis